Brent – Summer 2019

 95 High Street, London, NW10 2SF

-‘Brent’s Journey to Justice’ is an exhibition created by charity, Journey to Justice and Brent Museum & Archives.
-Journey to Justice explores the US civil rights movement and its impact in the UK and contains a number of stories from Brent that highlight local stories of activism and campaigns for freedom, equality and human rights.
+‘Brent’s Journey to Justice’ was an exhibition created by charity, Journey to Justice and Brent Museum & Archives.
+Journey to Justice explores the US civil rights movement and its impact in the UK and the exhibition contained a number of stories from Brent highlighting local stories of activism and campaigns for freedom, equality and human rights.

-The exhibition includes objects from the history of anti-apartheid activism within the borough, the concerns of Brent’s Brazilian community told through art and a collaborative installation created by local families and artist Dima Karout.
-Explore the collaboration with local schools, Kingsbury Green Primary and Convent of Jesus and Mary Catholic Infants, developed to actively engage children in how to advocate for a better future.
+The exhibition included objects from the history of anti-apartheid activism within the borough, the concerns of Brent’s Brazilian community told through art and a collaborative installation created by local families and artist Dima Karout.
+Local schools, Kingsbury Green Primary and Convent of Jesus and Mary Catholic Infants, were invited to collaborate with the project.
+Developed to actively engage children in how to advocate for a better future.
 ‘Dress for our Time’, by Professor Helen Storey uses the power of fashion to explore issues around climate change and the mass displacement of people.

-The dress made from a United Nations refugee tent will be on display within the library.
-Elements of the exhibition can be found around the building, please ask staff for specific details.
+The dress, made from a United Nations refugee tent was on display within the library.
+Elements of the exhibition could be found around the building.

 For all enquiries please contact:Camilla.firstname.lastname@example.org